Free Walking Tour Berlin

 The Rise and Construction of the Berlin Wall

-The physicality of the wall was immense.
-It comprised of a series of concrete slabs, topped with barbed wire and guard towers.
-Its purpose was twofold: to prevent East Germans from fleeing to the West and to symbolize the ideological divide between communism and capitalism.
+It seems that the wall was huge physically.
+It was made of a number of concrete slabs with barbed wire and watch towers on top of them.
+Its purpose was twofold: to keep East Germans from crossing the border to West and to depict the spirit of communism and that of capitalism.

 Political Symbolism and Superpower Conflict